huanghaiyss/acheng-fastapi-hero-management/README.md

 Hero Management API

 This is a FastAPI-based backend application for managing heroes, teams, and users, built with Python and SQLite.
 It provides a RESTful API with endpoints for creating, reading, updating, and deleting heroes and teams, as well as user registration, login, and management.
 The app features authentication and a modular structure, making it ideal for scalable web development projects.
-I developed this project to showcase my skills in Python, FastAPI, and SQLite, and I’m eager to apply these skills to freelance projects on Upwork (available at $5/hour).
+I developed this project to showcase my skills in Python, FastAPI, and SQLite, and I’m eager to apply these skills to freelance projects on Upwork .

 Technologies